-The official Newberry blog investigating the library’s collection and highlighting the users and staff who help bring it to life every day.
+The official Newberry blog exploring the library’s collection and the kernels of mind-blowing knowledge that our users and staff pull from it.

 2018 is the 250th anniversary of the modern circus, and there’s no better way to celebrate than with real pieces of circus history!
 From wagon to rail, the American circus has brought entertainment to the masses and created a community of artists, performers, and misfits.

 Although not an American creation, the circus as we know it today is steeped in American tradition, offering a bit of vaudeville and feats of athleticism shrouded in vibrant imagination.
 It has also leaked into mainstream American life.
 Vernacular originating in the circus has found its way into our collective idiomatic vocabulary in phrases like “hold your horses,” “three ring circus,” “greatest show on earth,” and the perennial youthful threat to “run away and join the circus.”

 The Newberry’s first foray into circus life came in 1939, when Chicago architect and avid circus fanatic Irving Kane Pond (1857-1939) gave his collection of circus memorabilia, including his own original photographs and sketches, to the Newberry.
 The resulting American Circus Collection contains publicity and programs representing over 22 circuses that date from the late 19th century.

 Pond was fascinated by the circus.
 He collected a wide range of ephemera from shows including an 1891 Barnum and Bailey broadsheet and an Adam Forepaugh Circus program from their 1893 World’s Columbian Exhibition show.
 But more significantly, his close personal relationships with many circuses allowed him to take behind-the-scenes photographs of performers in the “backyard” where they lived while on tour.